mozilla/autophone/README.md

 * between tests, verify that devices are still connected and responsive, and, if not, attempt to recover them

-AutoPhone does not provide a test framework.
+Autophone does not provide a test framework.
 Rather, it executes arbitrary Python code, which can also launch and control subprocesses to execute tests of any format and design.